This code lays down the core values relating to the lawful and ethical conduct of our business activities and provides guidance to all.

-FAML is committed to the continued development of excellent service culture in which we seek to consistently exceed customer expectations. we should seek to understand our customers’ financial circumstances and need to be able to provide them with the most suitable product and service for them.
+Faysal Funds(Faysal Asset Management Limited) is committed to the continued development of excellent service culture in which we seek to consistently exceed customer expectations.
+We should seek to understand our customers’ financial circumstances and need to be able to provide them with the most suitable products and services for them.

 We will ensure that any advice given is honest and fairly expressed.
 We will only provide services or products if we have relevant expertise and authority.

 Fidelity and Secrecy (Confidentiality)

 You shall not disclose and divulge any classified information that you may obtain while discharging your duties relating to the company or its customers during or after your services with the company, unless compelled to do so by a competent court of law.